rayomeara/milestone-project-three/README.md

 https://rom-travel-application.herokuapp.com/

 It is deployed to the site via the github repos.
-To deploy to the website, run:
+The application was initially created on the heroku site named 'rom-travel-application' with the config variables of 'IP' (0,0,0,0), PORT (5000) and the MONGO_URI pointing to the MongoDB for this application.

+The application is linked to the heroku application using the following command:

+git remote add heroku https://git.heroku.com/rom-travel-application.git

+To allow the app to be deployed and recognized as a python app by heroku, a requirements.txt file is created using:

+pip3 freeze --local > requirements.txt

+The deployment will fail if this file is not created.
+To allow the application to run on Heroku, a Procfile needs to be created.
+This is done using:

+echo web: python app.py > Procfile

+Now the application can be deployed.
+To push the code from our app to heroku, run:

-get remote add heroku https://git.heroku.com/rom-travel-application.git git push heroku master
+git push -u heroku master

+To ensure that a web process is running by Heroku, run the following:

+heroku ps:scale web=1

 To run locally, clone the repository using the command: